-While ensuring that the glass panels are tight and square to each another, tighten the retaining bolt(s) on each clamp NO MORE THAN 1⁄2 TURN past finger tight.
+While ensuring that the glass panels are tight and square to each another, tighten the retaining bolt(s) on each clamp NO MORE THAN 1⁄2 TURN.

-PROPERLY PLACE, CLAMP AND SEAL THE GLASS PANELS BEFORE LIGHTING THE FIRE!
+PROPERLY PLACE, CLAMP AND SEAL THE GLASS PANEL(S) BEFORE LIGHTING THE FIRE!